SocGen, Agricole agree asset swap in strategy shift

-PARIS French banks Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA) have agreed an asset swap designed to help narrow their business focus, part of efforts to improve their investor appeal in a tough economic and regulatory climate.
+PARIS French banks Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA) have agreed an asset swap in a bid to narrow their business focus, part of efforts to improve their investor appeal in a tough economic and regulatory climate.

 Like many lenders across Europe, both banks are under pressure to find new strategies to cut costs and better compete for market share as new curbs on risk taking hike the cost of doing business and as a fragile recovery at home saps revenue.